 There are four previous Silverstone winners on the current grid.
-Lewis Hamilton has the most victories, with eight, Fernando Alonso has won the British Grand Prix twice, while Max Verstappen and Carlos Sainz each have a single Silverstone win.
-Verstappen took victory at the 70th Anniversary Grand Prix in 2020, while Sainz claimed his first Formula 1 win at the 2022 British Grand Prix.
+Lewis Hamilton has the most victories, with eight, Fernando Alonso has won the British Grand Prix twice, Max Verstappen has two wins at the track (the 70th Anniversary Grand Prix and the 2023 British Grand Prix) , while Carlos Sainz claimed his first Formula 1 win at the 2022 British Grand Prix.

 Alberto Ascari, Jim Clark, Jackie Stewart, Alain Prost, Nigel Mansell, Jacques Villeneuve, David Coulthard and Lewis Hamilton are the eight drivers who have taken back-to-back wins at the circuit.
 Hamilton has the most consecutive wins at the circuit, with four victories in a row between 2014 and 2017.